 Chemical sunscreens : contain organic (carbon-based) compounds in it such as oxybenzone, octinoxate, octisalate and avobenzone, which create a chemical reaction and work by changing UV rays into heat, then releasing that heat from the skin.
 They are often referred to as organic absorbers.

-natural sunscreentend to be better tolerated by most skin types because the chemical ingredients used in chemical sunscreens can be irritating for many people.
-However, physical sunscreens tend to leave a white cast or white streaks on skin after application and don’t offer as much UVA protection as compared to chemical sunscreens.
+tend to be better tolerated by most skin types because the chemical ingredients used in chemical sunscreens can be irritating for many people.
+However, physical sunscreens tend to leave a white cast or white streaks on the skin after application and don’t offer as much UVA protection as compared to chemical sunscreen.

 Physical sunscreens are also a bit thicker so there may be more difficulty to applying.
 Since they each have their pros and cons, many of today’s sunscreens contain both physical and chemical UV ingredients.